Hearing Aid Batteries

-There are five standard sizes of disposable hearing aid batteries, with four of them being the most commonly used varieties.
-This is because different styles of hearing aids require different levels of power.
+There are five standard battery sizes, with four of them being the most commonly used.
+Different styles of hearing aids require different levels of power.
 Generally speaking, the larger the hearing aid, the larger its battery.
 Similarly, the more severe the hearing loss, the larger the hearing aid needed, and the larger the battery needed to power the device.

 In order to avoid confusion, each one of these batteries has a distinct name and corresponding color.

 Lifespan: 3 to 7 Days

 Zinc-air batteries get their name from how their power is activated.
 You’ll notice that each cell is covered with a sticker, which keeps them sealed until they are to be used.
 Once the sticker is removed from the cell, air activates the battery and it is ready for use.
 Some experts recommend waiting as many as five minutes after you’ve activated the battery before placing it into your hearing device.